GNUWorldChannel/PayasOS-20.04.1/README.md

 password: vaiacondios

 ------------------------------------------
+What do you need to edit:
+ircd.conf
-Once you edit ircd.conf, GNUWorld.conf
+GNUWorld.conf
+cservice.conf
-cservice.conf and ccontrol.conf files.
+ccontrol.conf

-you can start ircd + gnuworld using
+You can start ircd + gnuworld using
-./runall.sh file located at home in gnuworld user :).
+./runall.sh file located at home in gnuworld user :)

 X login has "admin" as 1000 and the password is temPass as usual.